 • They provide a better picture of the marine environment, as they offer a better point-of-view than down-imaging finders do.

-For example, if you are using a down-imaging fish finder, different piles of rocks to the left and right of your boat will show up as a single patch of rocks.
-However, a side-imaging fish finder will display the rocks as being in distinct groups on either side.
+For example, if you are using a down-imaging fish finder, different piles of rocks to the left and right of your boat show up as a single patch of rocks.
+However, a side-imaging fish finder displays the rocks as being in distinct groups on either side.

-• These fish finders are very helpful for finding fish behind shallow creeks and bays, where their orientation provides a better image than down-imaging scanners do.
-Often, anglers with both types of imaging systems will switch to their side-imaging finder as they enter shallower water.
+• They are very helpful in finding fish behind shallow creeks and bays, where their orientation provides a better image than down-imaging scanners do.
+Often, anglers with both types of imaging systems switch to their side-imaging finder as they enter shallower water.

-• Side-imaging fish finders are typically more expensive than down-imaging fish finders are.
-Although they are worth the additional expense, anglers live in the real world, and everyone has a budget.
+• Side-imaging fish finders are typically more expensive than down-imaging fish finders.
+Although they are worth the additional expense, anglers live in the real world and everyone has a budget.

 • These fish finders do not provide a defined image of things below your boat.
 This can leave you wanting a down-imaging fish finder, should you be interested in learning about a specific piece of cover beneath you.

 • They must be operated while the boat is traveling at low speed.
 This makes it hard to use when you are trying to race across the lake to reach another potential fishing location.
 This is, however, offset by the ability of side-imaging fish finders to cover more water at a given point in time, thanks to the greater amount of water they scan.